Lazio again scores late to rescue 1-1 draw against Juventus

 Juventus coach Andrea Pirlo took off Ronaldo and attacking midfielder Dejan Kulusevski in the 76th as he opted for a more defensive approach and that proved a mistake against a team famous for scoring last-minute goals of late.

 Lazio pinned Juventus back and it found the equalizer with practically the last kick of the match.
-Joaquín Correa fed Caicedo, who swiveled to fire into the bottom right corner.
+Correa fed Caicedo, who swiveled to fire into the bottom right corner.

 More AP soccer: https://apnews.com/Soccer and https://twitter.com/AP_Sports

-Note: This story has been corrected to show that Juventus is three points behind Milan, not two.